turric4n/Dotnet.Simple.Service.Monitoring/README.md

 # Dotnet.Simple.Service.Monitoring

-Avoid hard healthcheck implementations...
+Avoid complex healthcheck implementations...
 Just add some lines in your settings and enjoy about monitoring.

 This is a library, framework, wrapper to simplify .NET health checks framework.
 It uses .NET HealthChecks engine and Xabaril's AspNetCore.HealthChecks https://github.com/xabaril/AspNetCore.Diagnostics.HealthChecks